Creates seals in seconds

 It’s hard to pit the Weston Pro-2300 Vacuum Sealer against other models because it really feels like it's in a class of its own, but the FoodSaver FM5200 2-in-1 Automatic Vacuum Sealer is likely its biggest competitor.
 Like the Weston Pro-2300, the FoodSaver FM5200 has a clear acrylic front so you can see exactly where to position the bag, and it also has both manual and automatic sealing options.

 However, the FoodSaver has some added features.
-You can purchase a separate attachment to seal food in glass jars, and it also has a cutting bar so you can make custom bags out of any bag roll.
+You can purchase a separate attachment to seal food in glass jars, and it also has a cutting bar to make custom bags out of any bag roll.
 The FoodSaver is also considerably smaller, with a countertop footprint of 9.3 x 17.6 x 9.6 inches.
-The FoodSaver weighs only 8.5 pounds, so while it’s still a little heavy, it’s a lot easier to move around the kitchen and more convenient for the average user.
+The FoodSaver weighs only 9 pounds, so while it’s still a little heavy, it’s a lot easier to move around the kitchen and more convenient for the average user.

 Too much for your average user.